PedroChaps/pedrochaps.github.io/README.md

 # Final thoughts

 I hope you have liked my website and this README!
-If you have any doubts, comments or suggestions, don't hesitate in contacting me - I'm very happy to help! :D
+If you have any doubts, questions, comments or suggestions, don't hesitate in contacting me - I'm very happy to help! :D